espruino/EspruinoDocs/info/Espruino Kits.md

 If you supported the Espruino KickStarter campaign, you may have pledged for one of the kits of parts.

-If so, these handy tables show you what you got, and provides links to information on how to use it.
+If so, these tables show you what you got and provide links to information on how to use each part.

 Espruino Pico KickStarter
 ----------------------